CatherineTrevor/lead-generator-calculator/README.md

     c.
 As a first-time visitor I want to feel confident that the data I enter is secure
     d.
 As a first-time visitor I want to understand any cost associated with registration
     e.
 As a first-time visitor I want to quickly create a new campaign
     f.
-As a first-time visitor I want to easily obtain comparitive benchmark data
+As a first-time visitor I want to easily obtain comparative benchmark data

 **Returning visitors**